-- Clubs/organizations requesting an announcement must be officially recognized by the Office of the Campus Life.
+- Clubs/organizations requesting an announcement must be officially recognized by the Office of the Student Life.

-The Office of Communications created a graphics standards manual so that the College’s materials will present a unified image.
+The Office of Communications created a visual style guide so that the College’s materials will present a unified image.
 The development and use of separate logos to represent Angelina College divisions, offices, or programs is prohibited.

-All publications that represent Angelina College should be reviewed prior to production by the Office of Communications to ensure that the graphics standards have been met.
+All publications that represent Angelina College should be reviewed PRIOR to production by the Communications Manager to ensure that the graphics standards have been met.

-Initiating a Project: PRIOR to bringing a project to the Office of Communications, the project initiator must receive approval from his or her supervisor.
+Initiating a Project: PRIOR to bringing a project to the Office of Communications, the project initiator must receive approval from his/her supervisor.
 Once approval is obtained, a hard copy of all written materials and high-resolutions images to be included in the publication must be sent to the Office of Communications.
 Be sure to include a completed, signed Publications Request Form.

 In addition to the hard copy, all written material must be submitted to the Office of Communications electronically.
 High-resolution photos and/or graphics must also be supplied.

-It is unnecessary to format the text as formatting will be done during the design process.
+It is unnecessary to format the text as this will be done during the design process.
 Do not submit copy in all-capital letters.
 Be sure the copy is complete and accurate.

-The project initiator must schedule a meeting with the Coordinator of Communications to discuss details of the project.
+The project initiator must schedule a meeting with the Communications Manager to discuss details of the project.
 The Office of Communications will determine the type of design and graphic support needed.